-The exchange of students between VSE and its partner universities in Russia or overseas is not realized in the frame of some international programme but is based solely on individual agreements between universities.
+The exchange of students between VSE and its partner universities overseas is not realized in the frame of some international programme but is based solely on individual agreements between universities.
 Based on these agreements, students do not pay tuition fees at VSE partner universities.
 In addition, they receive a grant for study abroad from VSE.
 Scholarship is not claimable.

 Grant for study abroad

-VSE provides the grant for a study abroad in Russia or overseas from the Scholarship fund of VSE, eventually from other resources, in the following amount:
+VSE provides the grant for a study abroad overseas from the Scholarship fund of VSE, eventually from other resources, in the following amount:

 - 10 000 CZK for each month of stay (the length of the mobility is calculated taking into account every ½ month of the academic calendar of the partner university)

 - plus 10 000 CZK as a one-off grant for air ticket/visa.

-Students who were selected to spend a semester abroad at a partner university in Russia or overseas will receive this grant automatically.
+Students who were selected to spend a semester abroad at a partner university overseas will receive this grant automatically.

 Payment of the grant